 Without effective treatments, the early-onset forms of MLD are devastating and rapidly fatal.
-Thus, although therapy with arsa-cel has only been studied in 39 children in single arm studies so far, it appears to be an effective treatment with presymptomatic LI and presymptomatic or early symptomatic EJ-MLD, preventing onset or progression of disease, as reflected in the improvement in both primary and secondary endpoints, and extending survival.
+Thus, although therapy with arsa-cel has only been studied in 39 children in single arm studies so far, it appears to be an effective treatment with presymptomatic LI and presymptomatic or early symptomatic EJ-MLD, preventing onset or delaying progression of disease, as reflected in the preservation of motor and cognitive function and extension of survival in treated patients compared with usual care in the natural history cohort.
+The preservation of function resulting from arsa-cel treatment may drastically improve the quality of life of children with MLD and their families, as normal or near-normal cognitive and motor function allows children to achieve milestones (e.g., attendance at school) that are otherwise lost due to the severity of untreated disease.